Hengle/Folkvangr/Pipeline/Pipeline Overview.md

 A feature board will mark progress.

 Dailies will keep team members up to date with goals and what other team members are working on.
 It will also allow opportunities to provide feedback and discuss ideas.

+## Backups and Sharing Conventions
+Always save files on backup USB.

+Please include comments and good markup in code to make it easier for others to edit.

 ## Models Priority Level
 1. Playable Character Base Meshes